 The oven or broiler cannot be lit during a power failure.
 Gas will not flow unless the glow bar is hot.

 If the oven is in use when a power failure occurs, the oven burner shuts off and cannot be re-lit until power is restored.
-This is because the flow of gas is automatically stopped and will not resume when power is restored until the glow bar has reached operating temperature.

 Oven Light